Abu Dhabi client case studies

 Corporate bank account

 To open a corporate bank account, our Marketing Team first prepared a detailed business plan outlining the company’s intended activities, its ownership structure and an analysis of the market conditions.
-This was e-mailed to Mark, who signed the document and returned it by courier to our Dubai office, where our Banking Team had already completed an account application form for Standard Chartered Bank in Abu Dhabi.
+This was e-mailed to Mark, who signed the document and returned it by courier to our Dubai office, where our Banking Team had already completed an account application form for a multinational commercial bank in Abu Dhabi.
 Our Banking Team submitted the application pack, which also included due diligence as required by the bank, and within two weeks received an account number, which was sent to Mark.
 This was followed by ATM cards and PIN numbers, which were held securely in Healy Consultants office.

 Work permit/residence visa